OFFICE OF THE STATE TREASURER AMD RECEIVER GENERAL

 Interested applicants must submit resumes to Human Resources at HR@tre.state.ma.us for consideration.
 Applicants will receive an auto-response email confirming receipt of their resume and explaining the selection process.

 Human Resources will review resumes for minimum qualifications and submit qualified applicant resumes to hiring managers for review.
 Hiring managers must then select applicants for interviews and communicate this to Human Resources.
-Human Resources will only contact applicants directly for interviews.
+Only Human Resources will contact applicants directly for interviews.
 In some instances, applicants may meet with multiple departments.

 Applicants selected for the interview process must complete an employment application, EEO Voluntary Self-ID form, and Disclosure of Names of Family Members Who Are State Employees Form.
 Human Resources will also communicate if the position requires additional filings required by the State Ethics Commission.
 After interviews are completed, hiring managers will choose the final candidate(s).
 The choice of a final candidate is subject to the approval of Human Resources and Chief of Staff.